 Create a conducive environment to ease the triple burden of working parents and enable them to participate meaningfully in formal employment.

-Provide and enhance access to finance, market opportunities, and provide entrepreneurship and skills development support for women and LGBT+.
+Provide and enhance access to finance, market opportunities, and provide entrepreneurship and skills development support for women and LGBT+ people.

-Mainstream the needs of women and LGBT+ in the national employment and workplace polices.
+Mainstream the needs of women and LGBT+ people in the national employment and workplace polices.

 Review economic related policies and plans to be more inclusive of the LGBT+ community.